You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Lepanto

 English Grammar for Grade Four implements the functions of all the parts of writing to develop in the student the ability to write clearly and persuasively.
 This is partially accomplished by using the method of "imitation," reading the stories that go along with the Lepanto Grammar text and then imitating the methods used in the stories to develop the writing skills of the student.
 This year in grammar brings all learning from the previous three years into focus and applies it in a progressively more difficult, but rewarding way.
 Lepanto Grammar 4 – This is the best English book in publication for this level at this time.
 While it is good, it does have a major shortcoming.
 In many cases incorrect terms are used.
 The student should be introduced to the correct terms and taught to use them.
-The digital course plan will be available in your Parent Portal.
+The digital course plan will be available in your Kolbe Portal.

 Grammar 5 Lepanto Grade Five English Grammar is designed to lead the student to speak and to write with precision, skill, and persuasiveness.
 To accomplish this, the course must instruct the student in the use of all the parts that go to make up English Grammar: clear understanding of parts of speech, sentence construction, paragraph usage, syntax, punctuation, abbreviations, and capitalization.
 In addition, the student will be instructed in the social graces essential to achieving effective communication.
-The digital course plan will be available in your Parent Portal.
+The digital course plan will be available in your Kolbe Portal.

 Grammar 6 Lepanto The lesson plan covers Part Two of the Lepanto Grammar book, which is Grammar.
 The teaching of English should be cumulative.
 In Grade Six the student will review what he learned in previous grades and build on it.
 As the material is introduced, he will not remember everything he learned the previous year, but it will come more easily to him.
 Every year the student expands his knowledge and should not be confused or overwhelmed with the new information.
 Likewise, everything learned in English should be applied and reinforced in the student’s reading, composition, spelling, and vocabulary.
 Kolbe Academy has skipped around this particular Lepanto Grammar book to provide the best course possible for your child.
 Lepanto Grammar covers each part of speech separately, nouns first.
 A parent who is teaching nouns and comes to an example of a noun as a direct object will run into problems if you haven’t taught verbs yet.
 Kolbe has designed the course plans to follow the sequence in the 1979 version of Lepanto Grammar that was implemented successfully in our day school.
 Note that Part One of Lepanto Grammar, which is Composition, is not used in this course.
 Composition is studied in Kolbe Academy’s Vocabulary and Composition course using Sadlier-Oxford Composition Workshop series.
-The digital course plan will be available in your Parent Portal.
+The digital course plan will be available in your Kolbe Portal.

 Grammar 7 Lepanto The lesson plan concentrates on Part Two of the Lepanto Grammar book, which is the Grammar.
 The teaching of English should be cumulative.
 In Grade Seven the student will review what he learned in previous grades and build on it.
 A dictionary is recommended for use in English.
 Note that Part One of Lepanto Grammar, which is Composition, is not used in this course.
 Composition is studied in Kolbe Academy’s Vocabulary and Composition course using Sadlier-Oxford Composition Workshop series.
-The digital course plan will be available in your Parent Portal.
+The digital course plan will be available in your Kolbe Portal.

 Grammar 8 Lepanto The lesson plan concentrates on Part Two of the book, which is Grammar.
 The teaching of English should be cumulative.
 In Grade Eight the student will review what he learned in previous grades and build on it.
 This course is designed to teach students to speak and write correctly and effectively in the English language.
 Students should progress, at this level, to an understanding of English grammar that should suffice for a lifetime of general usage with some amount of study of more complex construction.
 The class will also emphasize, secondarily, training in the social graces, which are necessary for successful communication.
 Note that Part One of Lepanto Grammar, which is Composition, is not used in this course.
 Composition is studied in Kolbe Academy’s Vocabulary and Composition course using Sadlier-Oxford Composition Workshop series.
-The digital course plan will be available in your Parent Portal.
+The digital course plan will be available in your Kolbe Portal.

 Composition & Vocabulary